Package Summary

 CXX=<clang++> CC=<clang> cmake .

-After that, just use make
+After that, just use make as always.

 Integrate